Common Baby Rash Guide: Types, Causes, and Effective Treatments

 From time to time, you may see a rash forming on your baby’s delicate skin.
-Find out what some of the most common rashes are in newborns and babies, and learn what you can do to treat them.
+Find out what some of the most common rashes are in newborns and babies, and learn what you can do about them.
 Although rashes aren’t something that can be completely prevented, there are some things you can do to help reduce the risk of certain rashes occurring.
 We’ll cover all this and more, so read on!

 What Is a Rash?